top of page

 FOR PLASMA PHYSICS & SCIENCES

-Please click the button below to apply before Dec 6th, 2024.
+Please click the button below to apply to be a CRANE student!

-Apply to the free course for 2025!
-Accepted students will receive exclusive access to seminar materials, lectures, networking events and more!
+Accepted students will receive exclusive access to seminar materials, lectures, networking events and much more!

 SCIENTIFIC COMPUTING, TAUGHT BY SCIENTISTS, FOR SCIENTISTS